Skip to content

 Why selective record-keeping is the default

-Why this is technically possible now
+Why this is finally practical

 Why this matters for trust (the AI explainability literature)